This is a tutorial on how to use stencils on canvas with free SVG and printable stencils for canvas art to practice

 Vinyl – Any vinyl works.
 I just grabbed a sheet from an assorted set I also got from Amazon.
 There is also dedicated stencil vinyl which is a little thicker and easier to work with but it’s not a necessity if you already have regular vinyl around.

-Design – Both the printable version and the SVG cut file of the floral wreath monogram and abstract flowers set are available for free in my resource library.
+Design Template – Both the printable stencils for canvas art and SVG format templates of the floral wreath monogram and abstract flowers set are available for free in my resource library.
+There are many other stencil project designs in there as well.

 I used my Cricut for this project because of how intricate the design is.
 I’m not sure if it is just my machine or if it happens to everyone but whenever I cut non-Cricut brand vinyl, it always cuts through the whole sheet.